kiraio-moe/remove-unity-splash-screen/README.md

   ![Find Splash Screen boolean](./img/IMG_PC_Mono_09.png "Find Splash Screen boolean")

-- Boolean Splash Screen (`m_ShowUnitySplashScreen`) was discovered by the YouTube channel **Awesomegamergame** in his video <https://www.youtube.com/watch?v=xvh0AeZCX9E>.
-But the way he just change the Splash Screen boolean value to false doesn't work in other versions of Unity.
-I think this thread as a complement to the tutorial.
+- Boolean Unity splash screen (`m_ShowUnitySplashScreen`) was discovered by the YouTube channel **Awesomegamergame** in his video <https://www.youtube.com/watch?v=xvh0AeZCX9E>.
+But the way he just change the Unity splash screen boolean value to false doesn't work in other versions of Unity.
+I think this thread as a complement to his tutorial.
-- After changing the Splash Screen boolean, now change the `m_hasPROVersion` boolean exactly like [the method above](#img-enable-pro-version).
+- After changing the Unity splash screen boolean, now change the `hasPROVersion` boolean exactly like [the method above](#enable-pro-version).

 ### Android (Mono, IL2CPP)